Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Model

 The objective of the model is to help the operator to choose configuration parameters based on the sample he wants to image and the objectives of the acquisition.
-Given the materials $A$ and $B$ to be contrasted in the sample, with respective densities $\rho_a$ and $\rho_b$, the model predicts the source voltage $U$, current $i$, the two detector energy thresholds ($E_L$ and $E_H$) and the modality to use (absorption or KES imaging) in order to achieve the highest Contrast-to-Noise Ratio (CNR) on the obtained radiographs.
-Actually, current $i$ and exposure time have equivalent influence on the variable of interest, namely it acts on the number of counted photon during exposure.
-Here the reasoning is done talking with current $i$ only for simplicity, thinking exposure time as fixed.
+Given the materials $X$ and $Y$ to be distinguished in the image, with respective densities $\rho_X$ and $\rho_Y$, the model predicts the source voltage $U$, current $i$, the two detector energy thresholds ($E_L$ and $E_H$) and the modality to use (absorption or KES imaging) in order to achieve the highest Contrast-to-Noise Ratio (CNR) on the obtained radiographs.
+Actually, the current $i$ and the exposure time have equivalent influence on the variable of interest, namely it acts on the number of incoming photons during exposure.
+For sake of simplicity the reasoning is done with current $i$ , with a fixed exposure time.
 But the current variable could then be thought as the product of current times exposure time or exposure while keeping current fixed without modifying the conclusions.
 The objective of the model is represented by the function $f$ in the equation \ref{eq:objective}.

-For the context of computed Tomography, \cite{meng2016} showed that optimizing CNR for radiographs is close to optimizing on reconstructed images.
-Thus, we focused in predicting CNR on radiographs, however, as shown by relation \ref{eq:objective}, the objective is rather to focus on wider optimization by optimizing several parameters as the choice of these parameters are linked, and particularly, the two thresholds are optimized.
+In the context of computed tomography, \cite{meng2016} showed that optimizing the CNR for radiographs is close to optimizing the CNR on reconstructed images.
+Thus, we focused in predicting CNR on radiographs, to perform optimization of 5 parameters, as shown by relation \ref{eq:objective}, including the two energy thresholds.